zwang155/gateway-consul/README.md

 ### Services
 There are 3 services created in this sample project:
 - [gateway](/gateway): this is the Spring Cloud Gateway
-- [service1](/service1): this is the service that is exposed by the gateway
+- [service1](/service1): this is the service that is exposed by the gateway.
+This service is written using [micronaut](https://micronaut.io)
-- [service2](/service2): this service is reference by service1
+- [service2](/service2): this service is reference by service1.
+This
+service is written using [micronaut](https://micronaut.io)

 ### Running
 First we need to start Consul by running [run-consul.sh](run-consul.sh).
 This script